 You must provide Calvary with 48 hours’ notice if you are changing a scheduled service.
 If you are not at home during a scheduled service we follow a set of checks and an emergency plan that has developed with you and your family and/or carers on admission.
 Our duty of care is to ensure you are safe at all times.

-Yes.
-Calvary’s respite services can be used in a number of ways.
+Yes, via Calvary’s in-home respite services can be used in a number of ways.
 You might choose in-home respite which means that your carer can take a break while you are being supported at home.
 Calvary also have out-of-home day centres, overnight and short-term respite facilities, complete with social programs in supportive, warm and friendly environments.

 Yes.
 You can top-up your support with Calvary’s private services at any time.
 Simply call us and we can arrange additional care for you.